RAM 2022 National Video Competition: the Scourge of Malaria Disease

 The Completed Video is to be saved and forwarded in USB.

-Important dates Submission: no later than 30th September 2021.
-Winners shall be announced at the National RAM Conference on the 13th -14th November 2021.
+Important dates Submission: no later than 30th September 2022.
+Winners shall be announced at the 2022 National RAM Conference.

 The video is of five (5) minutes duration with high quality image and sound.
 In the video, malaria disease is a central theme and includes the promotion of RAM’s work in its partner countries.
 The information provided is accurate and effective in raising awareness of malaria and RAM.

 Prizes First Prize: $500; Second Prize: $300; Third Prize: $200.

 Submission of video implies that permission is granted to RAM to use the video for educational purposes via RAM’s social media sites.
 RAM logo may be applied to the winning and runner-ups videos.
 RAM does not take responsibility for the misuse of videos posted on social media.
 Judges decision is final.

 Virginia Turner, National RAM Video Competition Coordinator; (M) 0414 245 815 or (E) firstname.lastname@example.org